Free Shipping on orders over $3,000.

 Add a bench to the backside of your island for a cozy take on bar seating.
 This will create more separation between cooking and dining areas, as your guests won't be facing you.

-If you're working with a tight space, you can find kitchen islands as narrow as 2 feet deep that will still provide plenty of additional workspace and storage.
+If you're working with a tight space, you can find kitchen islands as narrow as 2 feet deep that will still provide plenty of additional workspace and storage without limiting traffic flow.

 14. Play With Shapes